silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/07_CMS_JSON_APIs.md

 }
 ```

-[info]
+> [!NOTE]
-The `400` HTTP status code used here is consistent with the code used when the CSRF check fails when submitting data using `FormSchema`.
+> The `400` HTTP status code used here is consistent with the code used when the CSRF check fails when submitting data using `FormSchema`.
-[/info]

 ## Passing values from PHP to global JavaScript